aGitHasNoName/pythonBootcampMonday/README.md

 -	Take actual breaks.
 Learning a new skill takes a lot of energy and brain power, so when you take a break from Python, walk away from your computer.
 -	Get comfortable.
 The remote format hopefully means that you have more control over your learning environment than sitting in a classroom.
 Wear your softest slippers, drink coffee, buy your favorite snacks to munch on this week.
 -	Use Google.
 Professional Python coders use Google all day every day to look up the correct way to code.
 There’s no reason to store every function name in your memory.
 Instead, we’ll focus on how things fit together.
+-	If Python isn't your first coding language, try to go into it with an open mind.
+I often hear R coders, for example, say things like "That makes no sense!" or "They should have made it work a different way."
+That may be true or not, but it won't ever change how Python is written, and it could prevent you from making progress.

-## Suggested Daily Schedule
+## Daily Schedule

-#### All times Central
+Before the lecture
+Download the day's GitHub repo.

-10:00 am – Noon	Zoom lecture/code along – REQUIRED
+10:00 am – Noon Central
+Zoom lecture/code along
 Cameras not required, so it’s ok to wear your pajamas.
 Make sure you have coffee and a snack.
 Maybe get some exercise before the lecture to approach the day with energy.
 Or sleep in, whatever you need.
-This will not be recorded.
 If you have questions during the lecture, please put them in the Zoom chat.
 Feel free to answer questions in the chat if you know the answer!
-If my internet connection goes out during a lecture, that means everyone gets a 10 minute break.
+I will politely correct you if you get it wrong.
+If you can't make the live lecture, watch the recording - posted around 1 pm Central each day.

+Noon – 4 pm
+Take a lunch break.
-Noon – 3 pm		Complete daily homework exercises, take a lunch break Please note – there is new information that you need to learn in the Homework assignments.
+Complete daily homework exercises
+Please note – there is new information that you need to learn in the Homework assignments.
 They are not just practice.
 Answer keys are also provided.

-3:00 – 4:00 pm	Zoom Q&A
-Cameras encouraged when asking a question, but definitely not required.

-4:00 – 4:30 pm	Take the daily quiz
-Test yourself and get some more practice.
+Take the daily quiz - test yourself and get some more practice.
 Answer key is provided.
+Post questions in the Discussion section of Canvas if you want to get opinions from your classmates.

 If you are not following this schedule, you should complete all the homework and the daily quiz before the next day’s 10 am lecture.